Our preferred tools to find and remove viruses from your computer

 (FREE) Gandalf's Windows 8.1 PE - This is a pre-built Windows 8.1 PE that you can place on a CD or bootable USB drive.
 It's packed with useful programs, including antivirus scanners ClamWin and MalwareBytes.
 It allows you to scan your local hard drive and remove any infected files, and since your booted into the Windows PE operating system, all of your local hard drive files are "unlocked" and infect files can be easily cleaned and removed.
 This tool gives you access to plenty of embedded programs that can be used to diagnose and repair your computers local Windows installation.

-Since 2002, we've provided IT support, outsourcing, consulting and managed IT services in Dallas, Frisco, Plano, McKinney, Allen, and surrounding cities.
+Since 2002, we've provided companies, schools, and medical facilities IT support, outsourcing, consulting, cybersecurity, and managed IT services.
 Contact us today to learn more about our company and how we can help you.